simonverret/simonverret.github.io/publications.md

 <p class="cp">
   <a href="https://arxiv.org/abs/1707.04632">ArXiv</a>
   | <a href="https://journals.aps.org/prb/abstract/10.1103/PhysRevB.96.125139">Physical Review B</a>
-  | This paper makes clear predictions for the Seebeck coefficient, the Hall coefficient, and specific heat in three models for the pseudogap of high temperature superconductors.
+  | This paper makes clear predictions for the Seebeck coefficient, the Hall coefficient, and specific heat in three models for the pseudogap of high-temperature superconductors.
 To my knowledge, these predictions have not been confirmed experimentally, which reveals a common weakness of these models, as discussed in the paper.
 </p>
 </div>